irisnet/irishub/docs/software/How-to-install-Irishub.md

 # How to install IRIShub

-There are two ways to get Iris running on your server.
-You can download the binary files from our release pages, or you can download the source code and compile it locally.
+There are two ways to get `iris` running on your server.
+You can download the binary files from our release page, or you can download the source code and compile it locally.

 #### Download Binary Directly